akankshatripathy/hugo-mock-landing-page-domain-name/content/page/overview_page/index.md

 ---
-title: "Markdown Cheat Sheet Ⓜ️⬇️"
+title: "Purpose"
-description: "An overview of basic markdown syntax."
+description: "An overview of our mission"
 draft: false
 tags: ["Featured"]
 images: ["markdown-guide-og.jpg"]